 How I’m Different

 I prioritize ethics/principles/values and role modelling over parenting styles or techniques, knowing that who we are as parents is more important than what we say.

 My passion is that every child matures with a deep sense of belonging.
 As a parent, you have a unique and powerful role in making this come true.
 This is why I focus on supporting you in knowing your inner and outer landscape, so you can become more present with your child.

-Who I have become along my life’s journey is fundamentally what I offer as a coach.
+Who I have become along my life’s journey is fundamentally what I offer as a mentor.
 For some perspectives on this, you may prefer to hear from some of the wonderful people I’ve learned from, worked with and been inspired by in recent years.

 Deep connection to nature is central to what I offer.
 I’ve been an avid student of nature since childhood, and among other experiences hold a degree in Evolution, Ecology and Behavior from Princeton University.

 My coaching is grounded in a daily immersion in farm life and tending the wild.
 Clients find support in my nature-based system, that is inspired by a life-long fascination with the metaphors and teachings of nature.